jmikola/silex-mongodb-workshop/README.md

 ## Relevant Resources

-An OpenOffice presentation is included in the project repository, which serves as an outline for topics covered during the workshop.
+The `workshop.pdf` file included in the project repository serves as an outline for topics covered during the workshop.
+Additionally, it contains links to many subjects not covered in the slides below, such as importing data from Foursquare and OpenStreetMap.

 The *Getting Acquainted with MongoDB* presentation is available on [GitHub](http://jmikola.github.io/slides/mongodb_getting_acquainted).
 An older